lanl-ansi/PowerModelsGMD.jl/README.md

 ### Branch GMD Data Table

 This table includes
-* `hi_bus` - the index of the high-side bus (in the ac network)
+* `hi_bus` - index of high-side bus (in the ac network)
-* `lo_bus` - the index of the low-side bus (in the ac network)
+* `lo_bus` - index of low-side bus (in the ac network)
-* `gmd_br_hi` - the index of the gmd branch corresponding to the high-side winding (for two-winding transformers)
+* `gmd_br_hi` - index of gmd branch corresponding to the high-side winding (for two-winding transformers)
-* `gmd_br_lo` - the index of the gmd branch corresponding to the low-side winding (for two-winding transformers)
+* `gmd_br_lo` - index of gmd branch corresponding to the low-side winding (for two-winding transformers)
-* `gmd_k` - the scaling factor used to calculate reactive power consumption in per-unit as a function of effective winding current (in per-unit)
+* `gmd_k` - scaling factor to calculate reactive power consumption as a function of effective winding current (in per-unit)
-* `gmd_br_series` - the index of the gmd branch corresponding to the series winding (for autotransformers)
+* `gmd_br_series` - index of gmd branch corresponding to the series winding (for autotransformers)
-* `gmd_br_common` - the index of the gmd branch corresponding to the common winding (for autotransformers)
+* `gmd_br_common` - index of gmd branch corresponding to the common winding (for autotransformers)
-* `baseMVA` - the MVA base of the trasformer
+* `baseMVA` - MVA base of transformer
+* `dispatchable` - binary value that defines if branch is dispatchable (1: dispatchable, 0: not dispatchable)
-* `type` - type of the branch -- "xf" / "transformer, or "line"
+* `type` - type of branch -- "xf" / "transformer, or "line"
-* `config` - the winding configuration of the transformer -- currently "gwye-gwye", "gwye-delta", "delta-delta", and "gwye-gwye-auto" are supported
+* `config` - winding configuration of transformer -- currently "gwye-gwye", "gwye-delta", "delta-delta", and "gwye-gwye-auto" are supported

 ```
 %column_names% hi_bus lo_bus gmd_br_hi gmd_br_lo gmd_k gmd_br_series gmd_br_common baseMVA type config
 mpc.branch_gmd = {
-	1	3	1	-1	1.793	-1	-1	100	'xf'	'gwye-delta'
+	1	3	1	-1	1.793	-1	-1	100	1	'xf'	'gwye-delta'
-	1	2	-1	-1	0	-1	-1	100	'line'	'none'
+	1	2	-1	-1	-1	-1	-1	-1	1	'line'	'none'
-	2	4	3	-1	1.793	-1	-1	100	'xf'	'gwye-delta'
+	2	4	3	-1	1.793	-1	-1	100	1	'xf'	'gwye-delta'
 };
 ```